GitGuardian/ggshield/README.md

 # Installation

-## On MacOs
+## On MacOS
 ### Using Homebrew

-You can install ggshield using homebrew by running the following command:
+You can install ggshield using Homebrew by running the following command:

 ```shell
 $ brew install gitguardian/tap/ggshield
 ```

 ## On other Operating Systems
 ### Using pip